emutos/manual/usermanual/docs/index.md

 - The version of EmuTOS that is booting.
 This shows major and minor revision numbers (e.g. 1.3) and the patch number if one is present (e.g. 1.3.2).

-- The type of CPU found.
+- The type of CPU found, in this case a Motorola 68000.

-- The hardware found (or, as in this case, emulated).
+- The hardware found (or, as in this case, emulated), in this case an Atari Mega ST.

-- How much main memory was found.
+- How much main memory was found, 4 MB in this example.

 - An enumeration of the floppy drives (A and B) and hard drive partitions found.
-The boot drive is in reverse video.
+The boot drive (here, ``C:``) is in reverse video.

 - The time and date of the boot if EmuTOS finds a real-time clock.
 If no real-time clock is found, a bogus time and date will be shown in reverse video.